philterd/philter/docs/docs/redaction/contexts.md

 # Redaction Contexts

-Redaction Contexts are a powerful organizational and functional feature of Philterd Data Services.
+Redaction Contexts are a powerful organizational and functional feature of Philter.
 They serve two primary purposes: logically grouping related document processing tasks and ensuring referential integrity when using replacement strategies like anonymization.

 By utilizing contexts, you can manage your data protection activities more effectively, whether you are organizing by department, project, or individual client.